khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 **7. Use-case Approve Reader Card Issue**

-7.1.
-Summary: Approve a valid account registration request, activate the library card, and generate an identification QR code to send to the reader.
+*7.1.
+Summary: Approve a valid account registration request, activate the library card, and generate an identification QR code to send to the reader*

-7.2.
-Flow of Events:
+*7.2.
+Flow of Events*

-7.2.1.
-Main Flow:
+*7.2.1.
+Main Flow*

 1. The librarian selects the reader profile requiring approval from the list of pending requests.
 2. The librarian clicks the "Approve Card Issuance" button.